MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbystatechange.md

 ---
 author: ScottMunroMS
 title: "PFLobbyStateChange"
-description: "A generic, base structure representation of an event or change in state." ms.author: scmunro ms.topic: reference ms.prod: playfab
+description: "PFLobbyStateChange represents a generic, base structure representation of an event or change in state in PFLobby." ms.author: scmunro ms.topic: reference ms.prod: playfab